CameronAllan16/Portfolio/README.md

 If you so desire to clone this project you can follow these steps:

 1. clone the repository in your favorite IDE
-2. once initialized open a terminal window and run `npm install` to download the needed packages
+2. once initialized open a terminal window and navigate inside of the `my-portfolio` folder, and run `npm install` to download the needed packages
-3. from that same terminal you can now run `npm start` and paste either of the links in your browser
+3. from that same terminal you can now run `npm run dev` and follow the link that is pasted into your terminal